herobrine7gamer/launcher-modular/README.md

 ### How to build

 To build Launcher Modular for Ubuntu Touch devices you do need clickable.
 Follow install instructions at its repo [here](https://gitlab.com/clickable/clickable).
-For more information and help visit the [docs](ble.bhdouglass.com/en/latest/getting-started.html).
 Once clickable is installed you are ready to go.

 1. Fork [Launcher Modular at GitHub](https://github.com/ruditimmer/launcher-modular) into your own namespace.
 You may need to open an accout with gitlab if not already done.